allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 ## Companion object

-A Java programmer comes to Kotlin.
+A Java programmer came to Kotlin.

 “Hi Kotlin.
 I'm new here, may I use static members?”
+He asked.<br/>

-“No. I'm object-oriented and static members aren't object-oriented.”
+“No. I'm object-oriented and static members aren't object-oriented,” Kotlin replied.<br/>

-“Fine, but I need the `logger` for `MyClass`, what should I do?”
+“Fine, but I need the `logger` for `MyClass`, what should I do?”<br/>

-“No problem, use a companion object then.”
+“No problem, use a companion object then.” <br/>

-“And what's companion object?”
+“And what's a companion object?”<br/>

-“It's a singleton object bounded to your class.
+“It's the singleton object bounded to your class.
-Put your logger in the companion object.”
+Put your logger in the companion object,” Kotlin explained.<br/>
 “I see.
-Is it right?
+Is it right?”<br/>

 ```kotlin
 class MyClass {